SoftDevGang/login-form-tdd-ui-kata/_Requirements/LoginDialogRequirements.md

 Focus and tab order

-* When the dialog opens, user name field is focused.
+* When it opens, user name field is focused.
 The focus is shown by a yellow rectangle around the field.
 * Tab moves focus through fields: user name, password, ..., Log in button.

-### More UI Elements
+### Even More UI Elements

-* There is a link or button "Forgot Password" in left corner of dialog.
+* There is a link or button "Forgot Password" in bottom, left corner.
 * There is a check box "Remember Me".
 If it is enabled, the backend is notified after a successful login.

 ### More Interactions between UI and Presenter